What is salary sacrifice?

 Anyone wanting a new EV

-The FBT exemption for EVs under $91,387 makes novated leasing significantly cheaper than buying outright or taking a car loan.
+The FBT exemption for EVs under $91,387 can make novated leasing noticeably more competitive than buying outright or using a standard car loan.

 Low income earners (<$37k)